-The AROC course consists of training in how to use an Air Radio.
-Everything from the correct terminology, correct language, what things mean that you will hear on the radio, how to talk to another Air Radio user, runway approaches and departures, how aircraft operate around airfields, radio etiquette, rules around radio use, when to use and when not to use a radio amongst others.
+The AROC course consists of training in how to use an airband radio.
+Everything from the correct terminology, correct language, what things mean that you will hear on the radio, how to talk to another airband radio user, runway approaches and departures, how aircraft operate around airfields, radio etiquette, rules around radio use, when to use and when not to use a radio amongst others.
 We will run through mock radio calls to make sure you are completely comfortable, and have full knowledge of your responsibilities as a radio operator.

 Who can apply for an AROC?

-Anyone can apply for an AROC.
+Anyone over the age of 17 years can apply for an AROC.
 You must obviously sit through the course, be able to prove english language proficiency, and have an ARN.

 Will FPV Australia handle the paperwork?

 Yes, of course.
 FPV Australia will facilitate all of the paperwork for you and submit to CASA.